vmware-archive/gfxd-demo/README.md

 Background
 ----------

 This demo is based on the [DEBS 2014 Challenge].
-It uses the data set presented there and strives to achieve the objectives of the challenge.
+It uses the data set presented there and strives to achieve some of the objectives of the challenge.

-The demo is intended to illustrate how time-series data may be ingested into GemFireXD, evicted to Hadoop/HDFS, porcessed there, and then have the results be fed back into GemFireXD.
+The demo is intended to illustrate how time-series data may be ingested into GemFireXD, evicted to Hadoop/HDFS, processed there, and then have the results be fed back into GemFireXD.

 Data Flow
 ---------